e2eSolutionArchitect/academy/rules.md

 ## FAQs

 ### Q: I have registered for the session but the session got rescheduled by the organizer.
-I'm not available for the new schedule
+I'm not available for the new schedule.
+Am I eligible for a refund?
 ```
-Please email the organizer.
+In this case please email the organizer.
 You will receive a coupon worth of adjusted amount.
-The coupon will be valid for some **selected session & ticket type** to join within the next 1 month.
+The coupon will be valid for some **selected session & ticket type** (only organized by **e2eSolutionArchitect**) to join within the next 1 month.
 ```

 ### Q: Can I transfer my coupon to someone